j33f/docker-openvpn-client/README.md

 ## Usage

-To run in background simply use the following line below.
+To run in background simply use the following oneliner below.
 You only need to specify:
 - your user name
 - your password